 Nothing challenges a remarriage more than the presence of children from a prior marriage, and most remarriage households contain kids.
-While 60% is the break-up rate for all remarriages, for those involving children, the rates are higher, approximately 65%.
-The failure rate is highest in the first years, before these multiplex families have even sorted themselves out.
+The break-up rate is 60 per cent for all remarriages, for those involving children.
+The failure rate is highest in the first years, before these families have even sorted themselves out.

-One reason, says Minnesota’s Doherty, is that a remarriage with children has more potential under miners than any other human relationship.
+One reason, says Doherty, is that a remarriage with children has more potential underminers than any other human relationship.
 “All you need is one active conspirator.
 It’s not uncommon for an ex to play on the ambivalence or outright hostility that kids have to a remarriage, especially at the beginning.
 An ex can have you talking about him every day.”

-And the children themselves are in a state of post-divorce mourning over the loss of a “perfect” family and the loss of full-time connection to a parent.
+And the children themselves are in a state of post-divorce mourning over the loss of full-time connection to a parent.
 No matter which parent a child is with, someone’s missing all the time.
-That’s the starting position.
 “This sadness is often not recognized by the adults,” says Emily Visher, Ph.D.
-“But it leads to upset, depression, and resentment at the new marriage.”
-The resentment is typically compounded by the fact that the children don’t have the same perspective as the adults on how and why their parents’ marriage broke up.
+“But it leads to depression, and resentment at the new marriage.”
+The children don’t have the same perspective as the adults on why their parents’ marriage broke up.
 And the remarriage further deprives them of the custodial parent who’d been theirs alone for a time.

-“There’s an existential, moral dimension to remarriage families that’s not talked about,” says Minnesota’s Doherty.
+“There’s a moral dimension to remarriage families that’s not talked about,” says Doherty.
 “The partners will always be in different emotional and relational positions to the children.
 One is till death do us part.
 The other is till divorce do us part.
-The stepparent harbors a deep wish that the children didn’t exist, the very same children the parent couldn’t live without.”
+The stepparent harbors a deep wish that the children didn’t exist.
+These are the very same children the parent couldn’t live without.”
 And these are the complications even before getting into the difficult management issues of who’s in charge, who disciplines the children, and what strategies of discipline are used.

 People need to develop “a deep empathic understanding of the different emotional world’s parent and stepparent occupy.”
 To be a stepparent, Doherty adds, “is to never be fully at home in your own house in relation to the children, while the original parent feels protective and defensive of the children.
 Neither ‘gets’ it until each describes what the emotional world is for him or her.”
 Each partner is always an outsider to the experience of the other.

 The role of the non-biological parent is crucial —but fuzzy.
-“Twenty plus years into the divorce revolution and remarriage is an incomplete institution,” observes Andrew Cherlin, Ph.D., professor of sociology at Johns Hopkins University.
+“Twenty plus years into the divorce revolution and remarriage is an incomplete institution,” observes Andrew Cherlin, PhD.
+He is a professor of sociology at Johns Hopkins University.
 “It’s not clear what rules a stepparent should follow.”
 In successful families, the stepparent is somewhere between a friend and a parent, what he calls “the kindly uncle role.”
 Using a first name, rather than assuming the title of parent, goes a long way to giving the relationship the necessary friendship cast.

 “The more a remarriage couple can agree on expected roles,” says Carlos S. Costelo, the more satisfied they will be.
-A Ph.D. candidate at the University of Kansas, Costelo is virtually the first psychologist to study the dynamics of remarriage.
 “There are lots of built-in ambiguities.
 ‘What am I supposed to do?’
 ‘How am I supposed to discipline the kids?’
 ‘How much money do I allocate for her kids?’
-‘How much time do we spend with her family at Christmas?’
-The inability to come to consensus interferes with intimacy and commitment.”
+‘Also, how much time do we spend with her family at Christmas?’
+The inability to come to consensus interferes with intimacy.”

 “The key to remarriage,” says Stahmann, “is that couples need to be less selfish than they used to be.
 They have to realize there’s a history of something that came before.
-They can’t indulge jealousy by cutting off contact with kids.
-They can’t cut off history.”
+They can’t indulge jealousy by cutting off contact with kids, or cut off history.”
 Selfishness, he insists, is the biggest reasons for failure of remarriage.